gorails-screencasts/heroku-continuous-deployment/README.md

-# Todo List Example for Hatchbox.io
+# Todolist Example for Hatchbox.io

 This Rails app is a simple little example Postgres and Rails application to showcase how easy it is to deploy to